eclipse-theia/theia/doc/Developing.md

 ### Debug the electron example

-This one you can build as usual with `npm run build` and then use Chrome's dev tools to debug.
+This one you can build as usual with `yarn run build` and then use Chrome's dev tools to debug.

 There's an issue debugging with vscode it seems electron runs at 100% and